 The final day in Fiona Ferris's 30 chic days, to celebrate the release of her bestseller: 30 Chic Days.
 If you would like to read, or listen to, the 1st 3 chapters, here is the link to Fiona's lovely blog: http://howtobechic.blogspot.co.nz/.
 Going through Fiona's site to get to see the book, is actually more supportive for her.
 Her facebook site is: https://www.facebook.com/FionaFerrisAuthor/

 For my last day in this chic series, I have done some sleuthing to see if we kiwis ladies are chic.
 I kept a lookout wherever I went.
 But I felt that I needed something to compare it with, so I sneakily talked to french women.
 I figured that french restaurants, bakeries & delicatessens were easy places to do my research in, & I actually only talked about the food on sale (french food places are very busy!).
 I also have known french women, so I remembered aspects about them too.

-- my youngest grand daughter (13 years old) was recently wearing fitted light blue denim jeans, a navy & white, sailor-striped tee, & tan mock suede flat ankle boots.
+- my youngest grand daughter (thirteen years old) was recently wearing fitted light blue denim jeans, a navy and white sailor-striped tee, with tan mock suede flat ankle boots.
 Her long hair was in a pony: she looked chic!
 (I asked where all the gear was from.
-Grand daughters are a great source of current fashion & beauty info).
+Grand daughters are a great source of current fashion & beauty info)

 - I was in a clothes shop recently, & one of the salesgirls was so chic!
 I had to sneakily peek at her, so as not to be a staring weirdo.
-Very current clothes; long hair; le non make-up look; her baggy silky type tee was slightly tucked into her elegant black harem-type pants, just at the middle of her waist, no where else; ankle boots; loose, long, cardi top, all very casual, a bit untidy, all so chic.
+Very current clothes; long hair; le non make-up look; her baggy silky type tee was slightly tucked into her elegant black harem-type pants, just at the middle of her waist, no where else; ankle boots; loose, long, cardi top, all very casual, a bit untidy, all so chic